 Turning from the 2018 study’s results, which were based on data from multiple religious traditions and were for all types of congregations, to considering their implications for girls in the Churches of Christ denomination—

 The Churches of Christ are on the extreme end of male congregational leadership.
 Even beyond being barred from serving as a preacher, women are barred from reading scripture to the worship assembly, leading the assembly in singing or prayer, making communion remarks, assisting at the communion table, and teaching adult (and even middle school and above) Sunday School in the vast majority of Churches of Christ.
 They are also barred from serving as an elder or deacon.

-But those over 10 generally see women (besides those in their family) in such service only on infrequent youth-trips, projects, or events or in the kitchen or the nursery because women are barred from teaching classes that include baptized boys or men and women are barred from speaking in the worship service.
+But those over 10 generally see women (besides those in their family) in such service only on infrequent youth-trips, projects, or events or in the kitchen or the nursery because women are barred from teaching classes that include baptized males and because women are barred from speaking in the worship service.

 Generally, for girls and boys 10 and over, in their church classrooms and worship services: Women become absent for them as religious teachers.
 Women are absent for them as readers and students of scripture.
 They do not hear women praying to God.
 Women are absent as showing joy in leading the congregation in song.
 They do not see women serving communion.
 Women are absent in the group assembling up front to lead the service.
 They do not hear women giving the communion address.
 Women are absent as being designated servants of the church, aka deacons.
 Women are absent from leading the congregation.